News

 By removing barriers and simplifying entry processes, companies can reach traditionally excluded segments.
 Despite what it may seem, the fact that services are offered through digital and mobile channels makes their consumption easier for this group, due to the penetration of smartphones.
 In this way, people enjoy greater autonomy and control over their domestic economy.

-In terms of security and regulatory compliance, BaaS also has multiple advantages.
-By using existing banking infrastructure, fintechs take advantage of banks’ rigorous security systems and legal practices.
-This provides greater confidence to consumers and regulators.
-The security and protection of sensitive data is under control at all times.
+In terms of security and compliance, Banking as a Service (BaaS) also has multiple advantages in Europe.
+By leveraging existing banking infrastructure, fintechs take advantage of banks’ rigorous security systems and legal practices, providing greater confidence to both consumers and regulators.
+Security and protection of sensitive data are under control at all times.

-In addition to the security measures put in place by banks, there are specific rules and regulations that apply to BaaS.
-For example, in Europe, the General Data Protection Regulation (GDPR) and the Payment Services Directive (PSD2) are two key legal frameworks.
-These regulations guarantee security in financial transactions.
+In addition to the security measures established by banks, BaaS services are subject to specific rules and regulations in Europe.
+For example, the General Data Protection Regulation (GDPR) and the Payment Services Directive (PSD2) are two key legal frameworks that ensure the security of financial transactions.

-In addition to regulatory compliance, fintech companies that offer BaaS services must comply with specific regulations if they offer services outside the EU and undergo external audits and controls.
+In addition to regulatory compliance, fintech companies that offer Banking as a Service services must comply with specific regulations if they offer services outside the EU and undergo external audits and controls.
 This includes the implementation of security measures for data protection, the prevention of money laundering and compliance with regulations against the financing of terrorism.

-The customer comes first, always and on all channels
+The customer comes first, always and on all Banking as a Service channels

 Personalization is to the digital environment what the branch office is to the physical world: a way for banks to interact with the customer.
 Instead of handshakes and coffee, it’s about getting to know customers well enough through data to anticipate their needs and engage them in real time through multiple touch points.